Win Tickets To The 70th Annual Connecticut Home & Remodeling Show

-All this week, WTIC NewsTalk 1080 is giving you the chance to win tickets to the 70th Annual Connecticut Home & Remodeling Show at the Connecticut Convention Center, happening March 3rd-5th, 2017!
+The 70th Annual Connecticut Home & Remodeling Show at the Connecticut Convention Center is taking place March 3rd-5th, 2017 and we want you to win a four-pack of tickets!

 As Connecticut’s largest and longest running Home and Remodeling Show, the Home Builders & Remodelers Association of Greater Hartford offers residents of Connecticut and western Massachusetts a one stop shopping experience in home products and services.
 You will be able to find a wide variety of home improvement, building, and remodeling exhibits featuring thousands of ideas for the home and yard.